Cubitect/cubiomes/README.md

-#### Lots of Witch Huts
+## Lots of Witch Huts

-Four is the maximum number of huts that can generate close enough together to be operated by a single player.
-However, if you have a server, or you just want multiple witch farms in your world, then you can consider seeds with more than one multi-huts.
-Unfortunately, seeds that have two quad-huts are extremely rare, and it turns out that the closest distance between any two perfect quad-huts is around 269000 blocks.
+No more than four huts can generate close enough together to be operated by a single player.
+However, if you have a server, or you just want multiple witch farms in your world, then you can consider seeds with more than one multi-hut.
+Unfortunately, seeds that have two quad-huts are extremely rare, and it turns out that the closest distance between any two perfect quad-huts is over 270000 blocks.
 Instead we can look for seeds with less constraints, such as having triple witch huts in proximity to the origin.

 For seeds that have a quad-hut with 2 additional tri-huts, I present to you all seeds that have the multi-huts in the closest proximity to spawn.
 In fact there are only 6 seeds that have all of them within 40000 blocks.
-Luckily all of the hut coordinates are inside a swamp, giving a total of 630×3 spawning spaces for each of the seeds.
+Luckily for each of the seeds, all of the hut coordinates are inside a swamp, giving a total of 630×3 spawning spaces.

 | Seed                 | Quad Hut      | Tri Hut #1     | Tri Hut #2     |
 |----------------------|---------------|----------------|----------------|